 Chesapeake Energy has been in lawsuits over this royalty issue in at least four other states.
 Like most large energy companies, it has a highly skilled set of attorneys to fight hard against these lawsuits and protect big corporate interests.
 Who do you have?

-You should have Jon Ostroff and his team at Ostroff Injury Law standing by your side.
+You should have Jon Ostroff and his team at Ostroff Godshall Injury and Accident Lawyers standing by your side.
 Our fracking fraud attorneys in Montgomery County aggressively fight on behalf of landowners’ rights against the arrogance and abuses of the large energy companies.